-Chaplains Linda McKenzie and Mary Beth Moran can be reached Monday through Friday between 10 a.m. and 5 p.m. at 781-756-2295 (or extension 2295 if dialing from within the hospital).
+Chaplains Mary Beth Moran and Rabbi Richard Backer can be reached Monday through Friday between 10 a.m. and 5 p.m. at 781-756-2295 (or extension 2295 if dialing from within the hospital).
 Messages for our chaplains can be left after hours and will be picked up during regular hours.

 Eucharistic ministers from our local Catholic parishes offer prayer and Eucharist to Catholic patients on Mondays, Wednesdays, Thursdays, Fridays and Sundays.
 Priests from local parishes are available for on-call sacramental emergencies.
 On evenings and weekends, there is an on-call priest for sacramental emergencies who can be requested through the switchboard.